FoNDUE-HTR/Documentation/README.md

 2. Using the cluster is also possible to benefit from advanced paramaters.
 A tutorial can be found [here](https://github.com/FoNDUE-HTR/Documentation/blob/master/CLUSTERS.md).

 3. To distribute data and models, we recommend to follow the instructions given by [HTR-united](https://github.com/HTR-United/).
 A tutorial can be found here [here](https://github.com/FoNDUE-HTR/Documentation/blob/master/DATA.md).

+4. A (very simple) tutorial for Kraken can be found [here](https://github.com/FoNDUE-HTR/Documentation/blob/master/KRAKEN.md).